Iliad: Depiction of infantry combat

 Despite Mycenae and Troy being maritime powers, the Iliad features no sea battles.
 The Trojan shipwright (of the ship that transported Helen to Troy), Phereclus, instead fights afoot, as an infantryman.
 The battle dress and armour of hero and soldier are well-described.
-They enter battle in chariots, launching javelins into the enemy formations, then dismount—for hand-to-hand combat with yet more javelin throwing, rock throwing, and if necessary hand to hand sword and shoulder-borne aspis (shield) fighting.
+They enter battle in chariots, launching javelins into the enemy formations, and then dismount – for hand-to-hand combat with yet more javelin throwing, rock throwing, and if necessary, hand-to-hand sword and shoulder-borne aspis (shield) fighting.
 Ajax the Greater, son of Telamon, sports a large, rectangular shield (σάκος) with which he protects himself and Teucer, his brother:

 Ajax's cumbersome shield is more suitable for defence than for offence, while his cousin Achilles sports a large, rounded, octagonal shield that he successfully deploys along with his spear against the Trojans:

 In describing infantry combat, Homer names the phalanx formation, but most scholars do not believe the historical Trojan War was so fought.
 In the Bronze Age, the chariot was the main battle transport-weapon (e.g. the Battle of Kadesh).
-The available evidence, from the Dendra armour and the Pylos Palace paintings, indicate the Mycenaeans used two-man chariots, with a long-spear-armed principal rider, unlike the three-man Hittite chariots with short-spear-armed riders, and unlike the arrow-armed Egyptian and Assyrian two-man chariots.
+The available evidence, from the Dendra armour and the Pylos Palace paintings, indicate the Mycenaeans used two-man chariots, with a long-spear-armed principal rider, unlike the three-man Hittite chariots with short-spear-armed riders and the arrow-armed Egyptian and Assyrian two-man chariots.
 Nestor spearheads his troops with chariots; he advises them:

 Although Homer's depictions are graphic, it can be seen in the very end that victory in war is a far more somber occasion, where all that is lost becomes apparent.
 On the other hand, the funeral games are lively, for the dead man's life is celebrated.
 This overall depiction of war runs contrary to many other ancient Greek depictions, where war is an aspiration for greater glory.

-Modern reconstructions of armor, weapons and styles
+Modern reconstructions of armour, weapons, and styles

-Few modern (archeologically, historically and Homerically accurate) reconstructions of arms, armor and motifs as described by Homer exist.
+Few modern (archeologically, historically, and Homerically accurate) reconstructions of arms, armor, and motifs as described by Homer exist.
 Some historical reconstructions have been done by Salimbeti et al.